 Interrupting Bias Related Behavior

 As members of a community, each of us holds the responsibility to confront bias related incidents whether they occur in our classrooms, offices, residence halls, or throughout our campus.
 Interrupting an incident as it is happening can be difficult.
 Faculty and staff should contact Public Safety immediately should they witness a bias related incident.
-Members of the Student Experience Diversity Committee are available to offer a one hour workshop for faculty and staff to review strategies for interrupting bias related behavior.

 Diversity trainings and workshops can be presented upon request to cover a wide variety of diversity topics.
 The trainings are uniquely created to address the needs and concerns of the attendees.